 **Globe and Mail Article: http://www.theglobeandmail.com/globe-investor/personal-finance/taxes/how-new-tax-changes-will-impact-every-canadian-homeowner/article32271116/

-Crystal Cahill is responsible for the social media and marketing of Cahill Professional Accountants.
-She is married to Cahill Pro partner Jordan Cahill, and together they have a three year old son and a daughter on the way.
+Crystal Cahill is responsible for the social media and marketing at Cahill CPA.
 Crystal completed her Bachelor of Arts Degree at Simon Fraser University in English, and has an Education Degree and teaching certification.
-She enjoys keeping our clients updated on new accounting practices, upcoming tax deadlines, and news & events within the Cahill Pro office & staff.
+She enjoys keeping clients updated on new accounting practices, upcoming tax deadlines, and news & events within the Cahill CPA office & staff.
+She is married to Cahill CPA partner Jordan Cahill, and together they have two young children.